 5. Save for a necessary future expense

-If you know of any unavoidable expenses coming up in the near future, you could use the $1,500 cover that expense.
+If you know of any unavoidable expenses coming up in the near future, you could use the $1,500 to cover those expenses.

 6A.
 Pay Off Lower-interest Debt